 - Be an example to your child by wearing the proper protective athletic gear when playing sports.

-- Have your child's eyes examined by an eye doctor regularly, particularly during infancy and childhood.
+- Have your child's eyes examined regularly, particularly during infancy and childhood.

 How Can I Help My Baby Develop Good Eyesight?